CONSTITUTION AND BY LAWS OF THE WOMEN'S 18-HOLE GOLF ASSOCIATION OF HOBBIT'S GLEN

 (1) Record the minutes of all meetings of the Association and provide a copy to the Chair.
 (2) Conduct all correspondence the Chair deems necessary.

 (1) Receive and deposit all monies of the Association and maintain a record of all financial transactions.
 (2) Disburse funds as directed by the Chair.
 (3) Render an Annual Financial Report at both the Fall and Spring Meetings, and provide copies to the Secretary and the Chair.
 (4) Have her signature and that of the Chair on file at the bank to permit the Chair to disburse funds in the absence of the Treasurer.
 (5) Maintain and post a current record of the membership of the Association.

 ARTICLE VII: THE EXECUTIVE BOARD

 Section 1.
-The Executive Board of the Association shall consist of the officers, the Tournament Chair and the Web Master.
+The Executive Board of the Association shall consist of the officers and the Tournament Chair.

 Section 2.
 The Executive Board shall act for the Association between any annual or special meetings of the membership.

 ARTICLE VIII: COMMITTEES AND APPOINTED POSITIONS AND THEIR DUTIES